Showing Collections: 126 - 150 of 338

 A letter from Henry Mervine, Deep Bottom, Va., to Lizzie Mervine, discusses his participation in the Civil War as a Yankee soldier.
 He describes the fighting around Petersburg.
 It is quiet on the war front.
-He tells her the colored troops are relieving Northern troops and there is friendliness at the picket lines.
+He tells her the African American troops are relieving white Northern troops and there is friendliness at the picket lines.

 A letter from Henry T. Douglas to Donald W. Davis, American Legion of Williamsburg, Virginia, describes his military experience in the Civil War as an engineer, particularly in Yorktown, Williamsburg, and other parts of Virginia.